jonathan-potter/cloudbnb/README.md

 SUMMARY:
 --------
 [Cloudbnb](http://cloudbnb.herokuapp.com/) is a faithful Airbnb clone.
 Backed by Rails, it replicates many of the core user-facing features of Airbnb.
+It is important to note that I did all of the css myself without the use of Bootstrap or other framework.

 ###Search for Places to Stay with Multiple Filters
  * Filter location by location, room type, price range, guest count, available dates, amenities.